eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 }
 ```

-Once the keys have been created, the entry can be added.
-This is done by calculating the hash (logical & the hash with the mask):
+Once the keys object has been created, the entry can be added.
+This is done by calculating the index with bitmasking:

 ```c
 static int